iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Buggy and annoying.
 The "checking exposures" notification will pop up on top of literally everything else even though a background process running is my lowest priority unless I've actually been exposed.
 And sometimes it gets stuck in a loop causing it to pop up over and over for a period of about 5 minutes.
 And during that 5 minutes, the app itself won't even open - it gets stuck on the splash screen.
 Edit: uninstalling because still no fix and just got 20 notifications in a row.<br> :date: __2021-03-31 19:32:39__

 > Walz paid somebody a lot of money for a useless app.<br> :date: __2021-03-31 16:14:01__

-> Push notifications can't be silenced<br> :date: __2021-02-23 18:25:36__

-> These people have no idea what they're talking about.
-One mask, two masks, a thousand masks, it doesn't matter.
-This is all to justify the destruction of our way of life.<br> :date: __2021-02-20 12:11:59__